Kansas Pacific Railway: History

-The company began construction on its main line westward from Kansas City in September 1863.
-In 1864, the first 40 mi of the line to Lawrence was in operation.
-In the fall of 1866, the line had reached Junction City, which became the end of the first division of the railroad and where a roundhouse was constructed.
-In 1867 the line reached to Salina.
-In March 1869, the name was changed by Act of the United States Congress to the Kansas Pacific.
+In March 1869, an Act of the United States Congress changed the name to Kansas Pacific Railway.
 As in the case with the Union Pacific, the Pacific Railway Act authorized large land grants to the railroad along its mainline.
 Such grants were to be distributed to homesteaders who would populate the lands near the railroad, forming new towns and providing the economic activity needed to support the railroad itself.
-During the construction, William F. "Buffalo Bill" Cody was employed to shoot buffalo to provide meat for the track laying crews.